CJHwong/py-clean-architecture-examples/README.md

 Demonstrates how to integrate a background task queue (Celery) with a Flask web application while maintaining clean architecture.
 The `core` module is completely decoupled from the frameworks.
 The Flask app and Celery workers are external entry points that use factories from Layer 4 to build and execute use cases.

+## Example 6: Tkinter GUI Calculator

+**Path:** `example_6_tkinter_calculator/`

+A reactive GUI application using Python's built-in `Tkinter` library.
+This example clearly demonstrates how the UI can be a simple "plugin" to the core business logic and how a reactive data flow can be achieved while respecting the Dependency Rule.

 ---

 ## References